Terence Turner: Development

 Actor Stephen Marchant debuted on-screen as Terence in April 1985.
 His introduction storyline sees Terence arriving to stay with his father, Alan Turner (Richard Thorp).
 Terence is characterised as "arrogant and lazy" and views himself as "too sophisticated" for a farming career.
 Linda Hawkins, author of Emmerdale Farm: Celebration Edition 1000 Episodes described him as Alan's "unpleasant son" and that despite his arrogance, "Terence can nevertheless be amusing when he wishes".

-In contrast to these personality traits, Terence is academic and studies agriculture at Oxford University.
+In contrast to these personality traits, Terence is academic and studies agriculture at the University of Oxford.
 His dislike of farming forces Terence to conjure up alternative ways of securing an income.
 His money making schemes include selling fake home-made lime pickle and hosting rock climbing.
 He also attempts to set up a dry ski slope business venture.
 The divisive character caused Marchant to receive abuse from viewers.
 He told Hawkins that while in a Boots chemist, a female viewer approached him shouting "I hate you".

 Writers created a romance storyline between Terence and Sandie Merrick (Jane Hutcheson).
 Their relationship is met with disapproval from the Sugden family.
 Sandie views Terence as different to the other men in Beckindale because he is "smooth, cynical with a dry sense of humour".
 Sandie did not fall in love with Terence but continued their romance to rebel against her family.
 Her stepfather Jack Sugden (Clive Hornby) "loathed" Terence because he was Alan's son.
 Her mother could not understand why she would date a "layabout" and Dolly Skilbeck (Jean Rogers) voices her outrage over Terence's involvement in a crop spraying incident.
 Sandie grows tired of the Sugden's interfering and vows to continue dating Terence.

 On 9 December 2005, It was announced that Terence would be returning to the serial, with Nick Brimble taking over the role.